Best Weighted Blankets for Hot Sleepers

 Are weighted blankets safe for kids?

 Weighted blankets are generally considered safe for kids at least 5 years old or at least 50 pounds.
 Be sure to get a blanket weight that’s appropriate for your child’s body weight.
-It may be best to ask your child’s pediatrician before purchasing a weighted blanket for your child.
+It may be best to ask your child’s pediatrician before purchasing a heavy blanket for your child.